Mary Burgan Distinguished Service Award

 Recognizing exemplary service

-The Mary Burgan Distinguished Service Award honors a faculty member or librarian for distinguished service to the university, a profession, a discipline, or the public.
+The Mary Burgan Distinguished Service Award was established in 1987 by the Bloomington Faculty Council to honor a faculty member or librarian for distinguished service to the university, a profession, a discipline, or the public.
+The award was renamed in 2019 in honor of longtime IU Bloomington faculty member and AAUP general secretary (1994-2002), Mary Burgan.
 The annual award is intended to recognize service in the same way that other awards recognize distinguished teaching or research.

 Eligibility